Post Study Work Permit in Netherlands for Indian Students

 Orientation Year for a Highly Skilled Migrant Visa

-As a holder of this residence permit, graduates are allowed to work in the Netherlands without any restrictions.
-The monthly salary (without holiday allowance) must amount to €1,934.40 and the monthly salary (with holiday allowance) must amount to €2,089.16.
+As a holder of this residence permit, graduates can work in the Netherlands without any restrictions.
+The monthly salary (without holiday allowance) must amount to €1,934.40, and the monthly salary (with holiday allowance) must amount to €2,089.16.

 Application and Fee for Residence Permit for Orientation Year

-International students looking to work in The Netherlands after their graduation, doctorate, or research require a residence permit.
+International students looking to work in The Netherlands after graduation, doctorate, or research require a residence permit.
 The application forms can be submitted online after meeting all the requirements given below:

 • You are living in The Netherlands